History of encyclopedias: Later printed encyclopedias

 In the early 20th century, the Encyclopædia Britannica reached its eleventh edition, and inexpensive encyclopedias such as Harmsworth's Universal Encyclopaedia and Everyman's Encyclopaedia were common.

 Popular and affordable encyclopedias such as Harmsworth's Universal Encyclopaedia and The Children's Encyclopædia appeared in the early 1920s.

 In the United States, the 1950s and 1960s saw the introduction of several large popular encyclopedias, often sold on installment plans.
 The best known of these were World Book and Funk and Wagnalls.
 As many as 90% were sold door to door.
 Jack Lynch says in his book You Could Look It Up that encyclopedia salespeople were so common that they became the butt of jokes.
 He describes their sales pitch saying, "They were selling not books but a lifestyle, a future, a promise of social mobility."
 A 1961 World Book ad said, "You are holding your family’s future in your hands right now," while showing a feminine hand holding an order form.

 The second half of the 20th century also saw the publication of several encyclopedias that were notable for synthesizing important topics in specific fields, often by means of new works authored by significant researchers.
 Such encyclopedias included The Encyclopedia of Philosophy (first published in 1967 and now in its second edition), and Elsevier's Handbooks In Economics series.
 This trend has continued into the 21st century, producing encyclopedias of at least one volume in size for most if not all academic disciplines, including, typically, such narrow topics such as bioethics and African-American history.

+Traditional encyclopedias are written by a number of employed text writers, usually people with an academic degree, and distributed as proprietary content.
+Encyclopedias are essentially derivative from what has gone before, and copyright infringement was common among encyclopedia editors, particularly in the 19th century.

+Modern print encyclopedias are not, however, merely larger compendia, including everything from earlier ones.
+Valuable material of historical use was regularly discarded to make space for modern topics.
+Moreover, the opinions and world views of a particular generation can be observed in the encyclopedic writing of the time.
+For these reasons, old encyclopedias are a useful source of historical information, especially for a record of changes in science and technology.